2 Home Birth Midwives in Clinton Township, Michigan: Cost, Insurance & Hospital Backup

 When should I start looking for a midwife in Clinton Township?

 Start reaching out as early as 8 to 12 weeks.
 Clinton Township midwives typically limit themselves to 3 to 5 births per month and fill up fast.
 Waiting past 28 weeks significantly narrows your options.
-Use our matching form and we will contact midwives on your behalf.
+Contact midwives directly using the phone numbers in our directory.

 What is the difference between a CPM and a CNM in Michigan?

 A Certified Professional Midwife (CPM) is trained specifically for out-of-hospital births.
 A Certified Nurse-Midwife (CNM) has nursing training and can practice in both hospital and home settings.
 Both are qualified for home birth.
-Clinton Township has 1 CPM and 1 CNM in our directory.
+Clinton Township has 2 CPMs and 0 CNMs in our directory.
 Michigan cpm partially, so both types may be licensed in your state.